NateJacobs/Brickset-API/readme.markdown

 ###Changelog
 0.1
-*	Initial plugin
+*	Initial plugin.

 0.2
-*	Get_set and my_wanted shortcodes added
+*	Get_set and my_wanted shortcodes added.
-*	BricksetAPIFunctions updated to use wp_remote_get
+*	BricksetAPIFunctions updated to use wp_remote_get.
-*	Added template tags for use in themes
+*	Added template tags for use in themes.

 0.3
-*	Added get_owned function and shortcode
+*	Added get_owned function and shortcode.

 1.0
-*	Enter your Brickset API from settings submenu
+*	Enter your Brickset API from settings submenu.
-*	Allow users to authenticate with Brickset from their profile page
+*	Allow users to authenticate with Brickset from their profile page.